Salary Sacrifice in the UK: The Ultimate 2024 Guide

 Cost saving

 Employers can save money through salary sacrifice because employees get a portion of their pay as non-taxable benefits rather than as taxable income.
-This means that companies who offer these schemes benefit from reduced payroll tax and national insurance contributions.
+This means that companies who offer these schemes benefit from reduced payroll tax and National Insurance Contributions (NICs).

 Happier employees